Bhagyashreeparkar/Gift/readme.txt

-In order to have a discussion about your skills and approach to web development, we have outlined a small project for you to complete in advance of the first round interview.
-The goal of this assignment is to demonstrate how you would solve a development problem, showing your use of HMTL, CSS, and JavaScript / JQuery.

-This position will involve more complex work, using our content management system to create stories and landing pages.
-However, we're keeping it simple for this assignment to see how you will address a small feature.

 The assignment is to recreate the attached comps from scratch.
 You can use the HTML file as a starting point, which links to the fonts, Bootstrap, and latest jQuery.
 The brand colors are available here: https://brand.vt.edu/identity/color/color-util.html